What's on the label is the measured result — net peptide mass, not gross powder weight, plus RP-HPLC purity, on a lot-numbered COA for every batch.

 Released-batch material is held at -20 °C in dedicated cold storage with continuous temperature monitoring and door-event logging.
 Outbound shipments use validated insulated packaging with the appropriate cold-chain configuration for the destination market: dry-ice for frozen-route shipments (typically 72-120 hours hold time), gel-pack with PCM (phase-change material) for refrigerated 2-8 °C routes (typically 48-72 hours), and ambient-tolerant packaging for lyophilized material where the destination regulatory framework permits ambient-shipping.
 Every shipment carries an electronic temperature data logger; the temperature record becomes part of the released-batch documentation chain.

-First response under 12 hours · Catalog · Sample COA · MOQ · Lead time.
-Our regulatory and sales teams review every inquiry before pricing.
+A first reply within 24 hours · Catalog · Sample COA · MOQ · Lead time.
+Our regulatory and sales teams read every inquiry before any price goes out.